Coalition Against Trafficking in Women: History

 CATW was founded 1988 as the outcome of a conference titled, "First Global Conference Against Trafficking in Women", organized by several American feminist groups, including Women Against Pornography and WHISPER.
 WHISPER (Women Hurt in Systems of Prostitution Engaged in Revolt) was a pioneering program founded in the 1980s by Sarah Wynters and other women who had survived prostitution.
 Later, WHISPER's mission to help women and girls escape prostitution and sexual exploitation was continued by Breaking Free, Inc. by Vednita Carter, who previously served as WHISPER's director of women's services.
 The leaders of CATW, such as founder Dorchen Leidholdt and co-chair (as of 2007) Norma Ramos, were originally leaders of Women Against Pornography.

 CATW was the first international non-governmental organization (NGO) working against trafficking, and gained consultative status with ECOSOC (UN) in 1989.
 The CATW has influenced anti-sex exploitation industry and anti-trafficking legislation in places all over the world, including the Philippines, Venezuela, Bangladesh, Japan, Sweden, and the United States.

-Its former executive director Gunilla Ekberg was featured in the documentary The Gender War where she threatened journalist Evin Rubar.
+Its former executive director Gunilla Ekberg was featured in the documentary The Gender War, where she threatened journalist Evin Rubar.

 Involvement

-In 2008, the Coalition supported the campaign to defeat San Francisco's Proposition K, which was a proposition that called for the full decriminalization of prostitution.
+In 2008, the Coalition supported the campaign to defeat San Francisco's Proposition K, which called for the full decriminalization of prostitution.
 CATW also encouraged its followers to get television network HBO to stop airing shows like Cathouse, which it claims promote sex trafficking and prostitution.
 In 2008, CATW held a discussion at the New York City Bar Association on the laws in Sweden and the US governing prostitution and human trafficking, entitled, "Abolishing Sex Slavery: From Stockholm to Hunts Point".

 Structure

 The organization consists of regional networks and affiliated groups.
 It is an umbrella organization that is directed by the regional networks.
 The organization has what it describes as "national coalitions" in countries including the Philippines, Bangladesh, Indonesia, Thailand, Venezuela, Puerto Rico, Chile, Canada, Norway, France, Spain, and Greece.

 After the "Conference on Women Empowering Women: A Human Rights Conference on Trafficking in Asian Women" held in Manila, Philippines, in April 1993, CATW created an Asia Pacific chapter.
 The Australian branch of CATW is also part of the Asia Pacific chapter.
 The Australian branch is for women only.

 Other branches can be found in Africa, Europe, Norway, Northern Norway, Latin America, and the Caribbean islands.
+Branches have regional directors, such as Teresa Ulloa Ziáurriz, who served as director of Latin America and the Caribbean until her death in 2025.